astridha/SmallDecimal/README.md

 ### Convenient usage

+#### No verbose type or class declaration

-Just use it like any other numeric type, with the extension *".Dc"*.
+Just use it like any other numeric type, just with the extension *".Dc"*.
 Like *5.Dc* or *17.48.Dc*.

-When giving many decimal places, e.g. *15.000000000000001.Dc* (15 decimal places) rounding errors because of the inaccuracy and rounding problems of Float and Double numbers, better use: *"15.000000000000001".Dc*.
+When giving many decimal places, e.g. *15.000000000000001.Dc* (15 decimal places) rounding errors might occur, because of the inaccuracy and rounding problems of Float and Double numbers.
+Better use: *"15.000000000000001".Dc*.
 This is a String constructor and avoids the Float/Double problems.

+#### Arithmetical Operators are working

+Use arithmetical operators conveniently, like
+*(7.5.Dc + 8.5.Dc) / 3.Dc*

 ### Import